Unconventional superconducting correlations in fermionic many-body scars: Scar families with inter-orbital spin-singlet pairing

 The inter-orbital $\eta$ states $\ket{\phi^{03}_n}$ are a special case of the states considered in Ref. \cite{paperC1} and a superposition of these states can be made the ground state by adding a mean-field pairing potential of the $\CO_{03}$ type to the Hamiltonian \eqref{eq:Hminimal}:

 where $H_\Delta$ is given by Eq. (\ref{eq:dH0general}).
-This is confirmed numerically in Fig. \ref{fig:addOdagGetPsi0sp}, where $\Delta=9$ was chosen to make the BCS scar the ground states and the parameter $\theta=\pi/7$ is chosen arbitrarily.
+This is confirmed numerically in Fig. \ref{fig:addOdagGetPsi0sp}, where for $N=4$, $\Delta=9$ was chosen to make the BCS scar the ground state and the parameter $\theta=\pi/7$ is chosen arbitrarily.
 The part of the Hamiltonian governing scars ($H_0$) is

 The lowest-energy inter-orbital $\eta$ state (and the global ground state for large enough $\Delta$) is the BCS wavefunction $\ket{z^{03}_0}$ given by Eq. \eqref{eq:spgs} with $\CO^\dagger_j = \CO^{\dagger}_{03,j}$.
 All other states in the scar subspace are given by $\ket{z^{03}_n}$, which is the special (inter-orbital $\eta$) case of Eq. \eqref{eq:scarsInZnBasis}.